 Description of the Profession

-Physician Assistants are licensed health practitioners qualified by academic and clinical experience to practice medicine or deliver medical services with the supervision and direction of a licensed physician who is responsible for the performance of that Physician Assistant (PA).
-The Physician Assistant may be involved in providing health care services in a wide variety of medical care settings with the supervision, but not necessarily in the presence of a physician.
-The role of the Physician Assistant and his/her functions vary with his/her own individual capabilities and the specific needs of the employing physician or institution.
-The practice setting in which the PA works also varies according to the community in that he/she lives and practices.
+PA's are state-licensed and nationally-certified medical professionals qualified by academic and clinical experience to practice medicine or deliver medical services with great autonomy on teams with physicians.
+PA's may be involved in providing health care services in a wide variety of medical care settings with the supervision, but not necessarily in the presence of a physician.
+The scope of the PA's practice may vary with his/her individual capabilities and the specific needs of the employing physician or institution.